voidspace/voidspace.github.io/webtesting-and-scraping.md

 websites built in any lanugage or system.

 The three powerful and easy to learn Python tools for these tasks are:

+NOTE: `httpx` is a more modern library than `requests`, both or either can be taught.

 * [Requests](http://docs.python-requests.org/en/master/)